iqhive/runtime.link/Readme.md

 runtime.link aims to be dependency free, we will not accept any pull requests that add any additional Go dependencies to the project.

-**NOTE**: we define a different standard for Go struct tags, which are permitted to be multi-line and include inline-documentation on subsequent lines of the tag.
+**NOTE**: we adopt a different convention for Go struct tags, which are permitted to be multi-line and include inline-documentation on subsequent lines of the tag.
 This can raise a warning with Go linters, so we recommend using the following configuration: